minsing-jin/Korean-SAT-LLM-Leaderboard/README.md

 - **o1-preview**: 88 points (Grade 1, Top 4%)
 - **o1-mini**: 60 points (Grade 5)

-i.e) The GPT O1 model is scheduled for a benchmark update when the official version of O1 is released!
+i.e) The gpt o1 model is scheduled for a benchmark update when the official version of o1 is released!

 ---